alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 where you're going to run your application and how you set-up up your test system.

-Running your applicaiton under test
+Running your application under test
 -----------------------------------

 You can run your application in one of two places.
 The first is **locally** on the machine that run the tests and second is on a dedicate test system.
-Running tests on the machine will simplify the set-up of the tests, they can always talk to localhost, it might be quite easy to initiaze the local system to a known state, you don't need dedicated computers set-up ready for testing, and if you can run it on your local machines, you can always run your regression tests before you share you change it.
+Running tests on the machine will simplify the set-up of the tests, they can always talk to localhost, it might be quite easy to initialise the local system to a known state, you don't need dedicated computers set-up ready for testing, and if you can run it on your local machines, you can always run your regression tests before you share you change it.

-You might be using a commerical database who's license agreement, or you might be unable to have some neccessary service such on JNDI or JMS set-up.
+You might be using a commercial database who's license agreement, or you might be unable to have some necessary service such on JNDI or JMS set-up.
 Running the tests on a dedicated **remote** system means you'll need to set-up and maintain that system, for cost reason you may have to share it with other teams, which might mean that initialising it into a known state might not be feasible.

-If you want some guidance as to which option to use, I'd try and use the first to start with, as it's much cheaper  and quicker to determine if that's feasbile and then move to a dedicate system than vice-versa.
+If you want some guidance as to which option to use, I'd try and use the first to start with, as it's much cheaper  and quicker to determine if that's feasible and then move to a dedicate system than vice-versa.
 There is one option, that sits somewhat between the two.
 A cloud based system and is remote, but spun up for each test, and destroyed afterwards.